rehansulehria/google-search-tests/ReadMe.md

 ## Test Reports

-The test reports are generated in the ``target/surefire-reports`` folder.
+The test reports are generated in the ``/allure-report/index.html`` file.

 ```
-allure serve allure-results
+allure generate allure-results --clean -o allure-report
 ```